Naismith's rule: Scarf's equivalence between distance and climb

 That is, 7.92 units of distance are equivalent to 1 unit of climb.
 For convenience an 8 to 1 rule can be used.
 So, for example, if a route is 20 km with 1600 metres of climb (as is the case on leg 1 of the Bob Graham Round, Keswick to Threlkeld), the equivalent flat distance of this route is 20+(1.6×8)=32.8 km.
 Assuming an individual can maintain a speed on the flat of 5 km/h, the route will take 6 hours and 34 minutes.
 The simplicity of this approach is that the time taken can be easily adjusted for an individual's own (chosen) speed on the flat; at 8 km/h (flat speed) the route will take 4 hours and 6 minutes.
 The rule has been tested on fell running times and found to be reliable.
 Scarf proposed this equivalence in 1998.

-As you can see, the Scarf's assumption allows also to calculate the time for each speed, not just one as in case of the original Naismith rule.
+As you can see the forward, the Scarf's assumption allows also to calculate the time for each speed, not just one as in case of the original Naismith rule.